LinusCDE/RedditWallpaperGrab/README.md

 ## Description

 This tool can download images from any given subreddit.
-This tool already works quite well, but there are still a lot of things to do.
+It already works quite well, but there are still a lot of things to do.

-I created the tool to view the images from certain subreddits and use them as slideshow on my computer.
+I created this tool to view the images from certain subreddits and use them as wallpaper slideshow on my computer.

 Some subreddits I personally recommend for Wallpapers:
 - [/r/wallpapers](https://www.reddit.com/r/wallpapers/)